 5. If a crew member of a Party requires medical observation or treatment of an illness during the stay of the vessel in a port of another Party, the competent authorities of the latter shall give permission for the crew member to stay in its territory for medical attention until declared able for travel by the competent medical authority, for a period not exceeding three months.
-That Party shall give medical aid in accordance with its national legislation.
+That Party shall give medical aid in accordance with its domestic laws, rules and regulations.